yoonmoonsick/dnd2024/README.md

 Choose **Goliath** from the list of **Versatile** passives available to **Humans**.

 >Towering over most folk, goliaths are distant descendants of giants.
-Each goliath bears the favors of the first giants—favors that manifest in various supernatural boons, including the ability to quickly grow and temporarily approach the height of goliaths’ gigantic kin.
+Each goliath bears the favors of the first giants—favors that manifest in various supernatural boons, including the ability to quickly grow and temporarily approach the height of goliaths' gigantic kin.
 >
 > Goliaths have physical characteristics that are reminiscent of the giants in their family lines.
 For example, some goliaths look like stone giants, while others resemble fire giants.
 Whatever giants they count as kin, goliaths have forged their own path in the multiverse—unencumbered by the internecine conflicts that have ravaged giantkind for ages—and seek heights above those reached by their ancestors.

 - Level 1: Speed: 35 feet
 - Level 1: Giant Ancestry ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/GiantAncestryCharge.png?raw=true)
   - You are descended from Giants.
 Choose one of the following benefits—a supernatural boon from your ancestry; you can use the chosen benefit a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest:
-  - Cloud’s Jaunt.
+  - Cloud's Jaunt.
 As a Bonus Action, you magically teleport up to 30 feet to an unoccupied space you can see.
-  - Fire’s Burn.
+  - Fire's Burn.
 When you hit a target with an attack roll and deal damage to it, you can also deal 1d10 Fire damage to that target.
-  - Frost’s Chill.
+  - Frost's Chill.
 When you hit a target with an attack roll and deal damage to it, you can also deal 1d6 Cold damage to that target and reduce its Speed by 10 feet until the start of your next turn.
-  - Hill’s Tumble.
+  - Hill's Tumble.
 When you hit a Large or smaller creature with an attack roll and deal damage to it, you can give that target the Prone condition.
-  - Stone’s Endurance.
+  - Stone's Endurance.
 When you take damage, you can take a Reaction to roll 1d12.
 Add your Constitution modifier to the number rolled and reduce the damage by that total.
-  - Storm’s Thunder.
+  - Storm's Thunder.
 When you take damage from a creature within 60 feet of you, you can take a Reaction to deal 1d8 Thunder damage to that creature.
-- Level 5: Large Form: You can change your size to Large as a Bonus Action if you’re in a big enough space.
+- Level 5: Large Form: You can change your size to Large as a Bonus Action if you're in a big enough space.
 This transformation lasts for 10 minutes or until you end it (no action required).
 For that duration, you have Advantage on Strength checks, and your Speed increases by 10 feet.
-Once you use this trait, you can’t use it again until you finish a Long Rest.
+Once you use this trait, you can't use it again until you finish a Long Rest.

 ## Half-Elf
 - Level 1: Resourceful ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/HumanHeroicInspiration.png?raw=true)